ItsZeusBro/FileInteractionModel/README.md

 ## Abstract Api
-This abstract api is useful until we have a Virtual IO Language wrapper to enable this type of scripting.
+This abstract api is useful until we have a Virtual IO Language wrapper to enable some of the specified features of The File Interaction Model.

         api.a.pre(
           (data)=>{